 Foreign aid has traditionally been provided in patriarchal models or with constrictions that limit its effectiveness.
 Equally, development projects have often been isolated from similar efforts in recipient countries.
 Understanding and promoting new models for aid delivery, capacity building, and development that enhance national sovereignty and growth are essential.

-Academic Medical Centers as Leaders in Global Health Policy and Advocacy
+Partnership Medical Centers as Leaders in Global Health Policy and Advocacy

 Defined by its research, evidenced-based decision process, and excellence in health care delivery, academic medicine is well-situated to develop strong, innovative partnerships with nongovernmental organizations and governments for capacity building and educational efforts in partner sites abroad.
 These strengths and traditions of academic medicine can help reshape the growing, inefficient, and costly reliance of governments and ministries on outsourcing to private contractors for building capacity and health care delivery.